miltonsiqueira/popular-movies/README.md

 # Popular Movies
-Android app that lists movies by most popular or by highest-rated from [themoviedb](http://themoviedb.org).
+Android app that lists movies by most popular or by highest-rated from [The Movie DB](http://themoviedb.org).
 It is one of the projects requested by Android Nanodegree program (Popular Movies Stage 1).

 ## API Key